Kalman filter: Factored form

 yk.
 The l·d·lt square-root filter requires orthogonalization of the observation vector.
 This may be done with the inverse square-root of the covariance matrix for the auxiliary variables using Method 2 in Higham (2002, p.
 263).

 Parallel form

 The Kalman filter is efficient for sequential data processing on central processing units (CPUs), but in its original form it is inefficient on parallel architectures such as graphics processing units (GPUs).
-It is however possible to express the filter-update routine in terms of an associative operator using the formulation in Särkkä (2021).
+It is however possible to express the filter-update routine in terms of an associative operator using the formulation in Särkkä and García-Fernández (2021).
 The filter solution can then be retrieved by the use of a prefix sum algorithm which can be efficiently implemented on GPU.
 This reduces the computational complexity from $O(N)$ in the number of time steps to $O(\log(N))$.

 Relationship to recursive Bayesian estimation

 The Kalman filter can be presented as one of the simplest dynamic Bayesian networks.
 The Kalman filter calculates estimates of the true values of states recursively over time using incoming measurements and a mathematical process model.
 Similarly, recursive Bayesian estimation calculates estimates of an unknown probability density function (PDF) recursively over time using incoming measurements and a mathematical process model.

 In recursive Bayesian estimation, the true state is assumed to be an unobserved Markov process, and the measurements are the observed states of a hidden Markov model (HMM).

 Because of the Markov assumption, the true state is conditionally independent of all earlier states given the immediately previous state.

 Similarly, the measurement at the k-th timestep is dependent only upon the current state and is conditionally independent of all other states given the current state.

 Using these assumptions the probability distribution over all states of the hidden Markov model can be written simply as:

 However, when a Kalman filter is used to estimate the state x, the probability distribution of interest is that associated with the current states conditioned on the measurements up to the current timestep.
 This is achieved by marginalizing out the previous states and dividing by the probability of the measurement set.

 This results in the predict and update phases of the Kalman filter written probabilistically.
 The probability distribution associated with the predicted state is the sum (integral) of the products of the probability distribution associated with the transition from the (k − 1)-th timestep to the k-th and the probability distribution associated with the previous state, over all possible $x_{k-1}$.